riscv/riscv-plic-spec/README.md

 # riscv-plic-spec
-This is the document that describes the architecture and mechanism of RISC-V platform-level interrupt controller (PLIC).
+This is the document that describes operation parameters according RISC-V platform-level interrupt controller (PLIC).